 The conflict in the Middle East, which erupted on February 28 with the US and Israeli attacks on Iran, continues.
 Meanwhile, Italy has prevented two armed American fighter jets bound for the Iranian war zone from landing at the Sigonella base in Sicily.
 On Friday, the Ministry of Defense denied a US bomber permission to land: after determining that it was not a non-logistical aircraft, the decision was made to ground it.
 "I only enforced the agreements," Crosetto says.
 Relations with Washington are "solid," Palazzo Chigi assures.

 Rubio, however, attacks countries that refuse to allow the use of the bases and states: "The US will reexamine its relationship with NATO."
-"Learn to defend yourselves and go get the oil from Hormuz," Trump adds.
-An "important update on Iran" is scheduled for this evening from the US president.
+"Learn to defend yourselves and go get the oil from Hormuz," Trump reiterates.
+Tonight, the US president is scheduled to give an "important update on Iran," reaffirming his desire for the United States to withdraw from the Atlantic alliance.

 Yesterday afternoon, however, Prime Minister Giorgia Meloni issued an official statement emphasizing that the decision to deny the base to American F-15s should not be considered a break with the United States.
 This position differs from that of Spain, which completely denied access to its airspace to U.S. military assets involved in the conflict in Iran.
 The statement reiterated that the government is acting "in full compliance with existing international agreements."